NostalgiaNinja/ChaoModding_Docs/docs/LensModding.md

 Tools can be downloaded [here](resources.md)

+!!! info "Credit"
+    Massive credit to Erubbu who wrote the initial guide on Lenses, using the knowledge for the Anime Lenses mod.

 ## What is a "Lens"

 Lenses are a Chao World Extended addition, allowing you to change the texture of your Chao's eyes.
 They were introduced in Version 8 alongside the Custom Animal system, and are now available for customization and modification (>version 9.5)